-ASE provides support and advice to support science subject leaders, teachers and schools.
+ASE provides support and advice for science subject leaders, teachers and schools.
 Find out more about joining ASE.

-Resources below have been selected by ASE's expert Assembly to support implementing changes to the curriculum and assessment in England, Wales, Scotland and Northern Ireland.
+Resources below have been selected by ASE's expert Education Group to support implementing changes to the curriculum and assessment.
+Find out more

 The UK nations are seeing continuous curriculum change currently.
 This following report gives details of the comparison of education policy in the UK nations.

 Changes to the national curriculum in the form of Programmes of Study, came into force in September 2014, with KS4 content continuing to be linked to provision of new GCSE specifications from September 2016.
-New AS and A levels will be taught from September 2015.
+New AS and A levels have been taught from September 2015.

 Ofsted recently published Maintaining Curiosity, a three year study of what’s good and what can be improved in primary and secondary science.